Opinion: The Bulls Should Trade For Pacers' Domantas Sabonis

-NBA Opinion: Trade For This All-Star?
-The Chicago Bulls Should Go Get This Player To Compete For An NBA Championship
+Opinion: Trading For This All-Star Would Make The Chicago Bulls Compete For An NBA Championship

 The Chicago Bulls have made huge upgrades over the last year to their roster.